Physician Assistant Studies Curriculum

 PAS 628 Clinical Medicine III 3 credit hours

-This is the third of a three-part series designed to deliver a comprehensive study of human diseases and disorders by organ system.
-This semester will contain modules covering Endocrinology an Infectious Disease.
-Disease processes common to primary care practices, and the development of differential diagnoses and treatment plans based on clinical presentation will be highlighted.
+This is the third of a three-part series designed to deliver a comprehensive study of the etiology and pathophysiology of human diseases and disorders by organ system.
+This semester will contain modules covering Endocrinology and Infectious Disease.
+Disease processes common to primary care practices, and the development of differential diagnoses and treatment plans based on clinicalpresentation will be highlighted.
+Course content will be integrated with the content being taught in Pharmacology and Diagnostic Methods.

 PAS 613 Physical Diagnosis 3 credit hours